We value our editorial independence, basing our comparison results, content and reviews on objective analysis without bias.

 What is a Chase auto loan?

-Chase offers auto loans that can help you purchasing your next vehicle.
+Chase offers auto loans to buy either a new or used vehicle from a dealership.
 Terms range from four to eight years with APR rates as low as 2.59%.
 However, your creditworthiness will affect the rate you ultimately get.

 What are the benefits of Chase auto loans?

-- Highly accessible.
-Access Chase’s services at more than 5,000 branches in the US.
+Apply in person or online.
+Access Chase’s services at more than 5,000 branches in the US or online.

 What to watch out for

-The shortest term length for a Chase auto loan 48 months, so interest can add up over four years if you make minimum payments only.
+Doesn’t offer short loan terms.
+The shortest term length for a Chase auto loan is 48 months, so interest can add up over four years if you make minimum payments only.

 I took out a Chase auto loan when I purchased a used 2011 Toyota Tacoma at a dealership.
 I applied for financing through the dealer — not with Chase directly — so my comments are limited to that experience.